cjdunteman/cjdunteman/README.md

 - I have a strong passion for security and privacy
 - I love learning new programming languages, frameworks, and tools
-- I am a big supporter of FOSS!
-Here's a great list of FOSS projects: [OhMyFOSS](https://github.com/cjdunteman/ohmyfoss)
+- I am a big supporter of open-source software

 ## My Tech Stack / Skills